tomwhartung/idMyGadget/README.txt

 clicking on one of the links (I use the "Your local WURFL file" link) at the bottom of that page.

 You should see a new page saying the database was updated OK.
+You should remove the Tera-Wurfl/wurfl-dbapi/admin/install.php file, but I recommend renaming it in case you want to reinstall again later (e.g., using a different database name):
+	cd /var/www/idMyGadget/Tera-Wurfl/wurfl-dbapi/admin
+	mv install.php install.php-save_for_possible_reinstall

 Run the demos to see: